SMTP Port 25, 465, 587 or 2525 – how to choose the right SMTP Port?

 Almost every ESP supports the use of Port 2525, even though this is not an official SMTP port and not endorsed by neither the IETF nor IANA.
 Port 2525 is used as an alternative to port 587 for SMTP, you can use this port if all the above ports are blocked.
 Let’s suppose, your services hosted on Google Compute Engine and you are experiencing connectivity issues on Port 587.
 In that case, you can try Port 2525.
 This port also supports TLS encryption.

-– SMTP port 587 is one of the best choice for nearly every use case for connecting to Pepipost
+– SMTP port 587 is one of the best choices for nearly every use case for connecting to Pepipost

 – Port 25 is the default port used for relaying